Alzheimer’s disease: how could stem cells help?

 A day in the life of a dementia researcher.
 Scientist Selina Wray takes Alzheimer’s Research UK through her day.

-Current research is using a type of stem cell called induced pluripotent stem (iPS) cells to study Alzheimer’s disease.
-These lab-grown stem cells are made by ‘reprogramming’ specialised cells such as skin cells.
+Current research is using a type of stem cell called induced pluripotent stem cells (iPSCs) to study AD.
+These lab-grown stem cells are made by ‘reprogramming’ other cell types easily taken from patients, such as skin cells.
 The resulting iPS cells can produce all the different types of cells in the body.
 This means they could act as a source of cells that are otherwise difficult to obtain, such as the neurons found in the brain.

-Although some companies may claim to offer stem cell treatments for Alzheimer’s disease, these are outside the approved and carefully controlled process of clinical trials.
-There have been reports of Phase I (i.e. trials to assess safety but not whether a potential treatment works) clinical trials in the US using mesenchymal stem cells for Alzheimer's disease.
-Caution is advised until the results of these trials are published as there are queries about the scientific rationale of this strategy.
-Currently, no proven, safe and effective stem cell treatment for this disease is yet available.
-However, scientists are already utilizing stem cell technology to carry out rigorous studies on the causes and effects of Alzheimer’s disease, and expect their findings will play an important role in finding new drugs and perhaps also cell-based therapies in the future.
+Although some companies may claim to offer stem cell treatments for AD, many of these are outside the approved and carefully controlled process of clinical trials.
+There are Phase I and Phase II clinical trials (i.e. trials to assess safety and the effectiveness of a treatment) in the US and other countries around the world.
+Many of these trials are using mesenchymal stem cells for AD.
+Caution is advised until the results of these trials are published, as there are serious questions about the scientific rationale and the safety for many studies.
+It should be noted that websites that list current clinical trials, like clinicaltrials.gov, do NOT evaluate if the trial is scientifically sound or if a reputable institution is carrying it out.
+Currently, no proven, safe and effective stem cell treatment for this disease is available in the EU or US.
+However, scientists are already utilizing stem cell technology to carry out rigorous studies on the causes and effects of AD, and expect their findings will play an important role in finding new drugs and perhaps also cell-based therapies in the future.

-Lead image represents the loss of connection between neurons in the brain with Alzheimers, courtesty of the National Institute on Aging/National Institutes of Health.
+Lead image represents the loss of connection between neurons in the brain with Alzheimers, courtesy of the National Institute on Aging/National Institutes of Health.
 Animated image created by 7mike5000 from Inside the Brain: Unraveling the Mystery of Alzheimer's Disease by the National Institute on Aging.
 High magnification image of nerve cells called astrocytes by Nephron.
+Micrograph image showing fluorescently labelled cells in a brain organoid supplied by Charlie Arber, UCL Institute of Neurology.
 All remaining images courtesy of the National Institute on Aging/National Institutes of Health.